-- A shotgun blast enters the home of Virgil & Allie Earp when all the women are inside & a voice calls out "Everybody Dies!"
+- A shotgun blast enters Virgil & Allie Earp’s home, when all the women are inside.
+A voice calls out “Everybody Dies!”

-- Virgil's walking by the corner of 5th & Allen St. in the evening.
-As he turns onto 5th, he's struck on the left by gunshot.
+- Virgil’s walking on Allen St., by the corner of 5th, in the evening.
+Suddenly he’s struck on the left by gunshot.
 He enters the Oriental for help from brothers Wyatt & Morgan.
 They get him to a hotel room & Dr. Goodfellow attends to him.
-Allie's at his bedside, learning his left arm will be useless.
+Allie’s at his bedside, learning his left arm will be useless.

-- Morgan is in the Oriental shooting pool.
-Wyatt tries to discourage him from being out - let's go home.
-Morgan shows Wyatt he now has Virgil's badge.
+- Morgan’s in the Oriental shooting pool.
+Wyatt tries to discourage him from being out: let’s go home.
+Morgan shows Wyatt he now has Virgil’s badge.
 Morgan continues playing & shots ring out.
-Wyatt looks up & sees Morgan slumped over the table, cries out "NO!"
-Dr. Goodfellow arrives & tries to dislodge the bullet, but Morgan dies.
+Wyatt looks up & sees Morgan slumped over the table, cries out “NO!”
+Dr. Goodfellow arrives, trying to dislodge the bullet.
+But Morgan dies.
 Wyatt explodes with grief.

 - Wyatt, Virgil & their wives take Morgan’s coffin & leave Tombstone by stagecoach.
 The Cowboys, Behan, Josie & Doc note them leaving.

-- The Earps get into Tucson by train, for a stop on the way to California for Morgan's burial.
-Wyatt gets off & there's an attempted ambush on him by Ike Clanton & Frank Stilwell.
-Wyatt's unharmed, but shoots & kills Stilwell.
+- The Earps get into Tucson by train, stopping on the way to California for Morgan’s burial.
+Wyatt gets off & there’s an attempted ambush on him by Ike Clanton & Frank Stilwell.
+Wyatt’s unharmed, but shoots & kills Stilwell.
 Clanton gets away.

-- Wyatt returns to Tombstone & along with Doc gathers men together to get the Cowboys.
-He's got Federal warrants, but lets them know it won't fly for local & county law.
-They're all in.
+- Wyatt returns to Tombstone.
+He and Doc gather men to get the Cowboys.
+He’s got Federal warrants, but lets them know it won’t fly for local & county law.
+They’re all in.
 He swears them in with Federal Marshal badges.

-- They ride throughout Cochise County following trails of those Cowboys that Wyatt believes are involved in killing Morgan & maiming Virgil.
-Doc Holliday's along, so sick he's barely able to keep upright in his saddle.
+- They ride throughout Cochise County following trails of the Cowboys Wyatt believes are involved in killing Morgan & maiming Virgil.
+Doc Holliday’s along, so sick he’s barely able to keep upright in his saddle.
 They track these Cowboys & kill them, including Curly Bill.

-- They get to the Hooker Ranch where they must leave Doc as he's so weak he's about unconscious.
+- They get to the Hooker Ranch, where they leave Doc as he’s so weak he’s about unconscious.

 - Ringo rides into a creek area & there is Doc Holliday.
-They have a confrontation, shoot it out.
+They have a confrontation, shooting it out.
 Ringo dies with a bullet in his head.
 Wyatt gets there amazed!